nnnyt/nnnyt.github.io/_pages/about.md

 My research interests lie in natural language processing, data mining and intelligent education.
 As for now, I am especially interested in reasoning, generation and evaluation of LLMs.
 I am also interested in concrete application domains, such as NLP for math and education.

-📣 **I am actively looking for PhD postions starting in Fall 2024!**
+📣 **I am actively looking for PhD positions starting in Fall 2024!**

 <!-- For more details, please refer to my [CV](). -->